 - Not allowing the individual enough time to complete tasks

 In some situations, you do not need to provide proof of mental disability in order to experience mental disability discrimination or harassment.
-If your employer simply perceives that you are disabled, because of a prior injury, or when you take short–term disability, and has made a hiring, firing or promotional decision based on that mistaken perception, your employer is guilty of mental disability discrimination.
+If your employer simply perceives that you are disabled, because of a prior injury, or when you take short-term disability and have made a hiring, firing or promotional decision-based on that mistaken perception, your employer is guilty of mental disability discrimination.